SWC Walk 4 : Merstham to Tattenham Corner

 The most convenient station to return from is Tattenham Corner.
 It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
-Epsom Downs station is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.
+A little-used station called Epsom Downs is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.

 There are several bus routes serving Walton-on-the-Hill but none to Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

 Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner to Coulsdon Town.
 The Circular Walks are simpler as there are free car parks on the edge of Epsom Downs.

 Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or Tattenham Corner for the Circular Walks.

-The suggested lunchtime pub is the Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
+The suggested lunchtime pub is The Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
 It was renovated and enlarged in 2008 and has a large beer garden.
-This pub serves excellent home-cooked food, including a good selection of burgers and ciabattas.
+This pub serves good home-cooked food, including a wide selection of burgers and ciabattas.